jonasced/dotfiles/README.md

 :w|%bd|e#
 How it works: first write current buffer's changes, then close all open buffers, then reopen the buffer I was currently on.
 In Vim, the | chains the execution of commands together.
 If your buffer is up to date the above can be shortened to :%bd | e#

+#### Going to lsp notes (error, warning, note etc)
+Bound to `[d`, and `]d`

+#### Code folding
+Search for opening and closing folds in help

 #### Inspecting code
-K opens documentation of variable/function/class etc.
+K (uppercase) opens documentation of variable/function/class etc.

 #### Jumps
 Jumps in neovim!
-Use CTRL-] to jump, CTRL-O for older and CTRL-I for newer in jump list.
+Use CTRL-] to jump to definition, CTRL-O for older and CTRL-I for newer in jump list.
 See jump list with :ju

 #### Listing all X in file (func def, classes etc)
 `:help global`